 The start of an omnichannel strategy is ensuring your ERP and eCommerce systems are integrated.
 Especially during these times when businesses have been forced to reevaluate their sales channels, they need an extendable and flexible integration solution.

-erpCommerce™ was created for ERP users by ERP specialists to help businesses seamlessly integrate Magento with Sage X3.
+erpCommerce™ was created for ERP users by ERP specialists to help businesses seamlessly integrate Magento with ERP like Netsuite and Sage X3.
 Unlike other integrations built by web developers, ERP is the single source of truth that runs the business.

 Pixafy’s proprietary solution focuses on integrating seven main touchpoints: Customers, orders, fulfillment/shipments, inventory, pricing, invoices and new products/product updates.
 Merchants are never locked into a standard integration, though they exist to get the solution deployed quickly and accurately.
 You can always develop custom integrations for your unique workflows.

 erpCommerce™ is an ideal solution for all retailers, but offers rich B2B functionality for businesses wanting to integrate their systems.
-Contact the team at Pixafy today to learn more about how merging Magento and Sage X3 can benefit your organization.
+Contact the team at Pixafy today to learn more about how merging Magento and your ERP can benefit your organization.